jjvaz25/ga-curriculum/curriculum/lesson-plans/14-closures-and-this/README.md

 ### Homework 7: Create a Closure

 What better way to learn something than by doing it?!
-For the next 15 minutes, create a closure that will help you create colored sticky notes dynamically in your DOM with the click of a button.
+Create a closure that will help you create colored sticky notes dynamically in your DOM with the click of a button.
 The results should look something like:

 ![](https://s3.amazonaws.com/f.cl.ly/items/30342l3m3N151L442S1Z/Image%202015-12-03%20at%207.23.15%20PM.png)